MINI Countryman SUV - Reliability & safety

 MINI Countryman reliability

-Safety is rather less of a concern – the Countryman was awarded five stars by the independent crash-test experts at Euro NCAP.
+The MINI Countryman was awarded five stars by the independent crash-test experts at Euro NCAP.
 A rating of 90% was given for its adult occupant protection, while 80% was awarded for its ability to protect a child in a crash.
 The organisation recognised that all models have automatic emergency braking as standard, although knee airbags aren’t available.

 The Countryman also comes as standard with a system that automatically contacts the emergency services in the event of a collision.
 Convenience features include rear parking sensors and automatic lights and wipers.